antemooo/DCSA/README.md

 The script will produce 3 .txt files:

-- Tweetoutput.txt: contains the raw tweets as gathered from tweeter.
+- Tweetoutput.txt: contains the raw tweets as gathered from Twitter.

-- CleanTweets.txt: contains tweets without links, users, punctuation and english-stopwords
+- CleanTweets.txt: contains tweets without links, users, punctuation and English-stopwords

 - Hashtagoutput.txt: contains per-line hashtags collected out of the tweets